« go back

 Section 110 of the Copyright Act (1976) allows you to screen a full-length feature film to your students in a face-to-face teaching situation as part of a regular course of instruction without seeking permission from the copyright holder.

-I want to show clips from a movie to students during my classroom presentation and I also want to post these clips on Median so that they can have access to them for further review and study.
+I want to show clips from a movie to students during my classroom presentation and I also want to post these clips on Panopto so that they can have access to them for further review and study.

 Does it matter if the videos that I show in class or use to make the clips come from the library collection or from my own personal collection?